Signs of Sexual Harassment

 Nonverbal Signs of Sexual Harassment

-While verbal is most common, nonverbal harassment is prevalent as well.
+While verbal sexual harassment is most common, nonverbal harassment is prevalent as well.
 Nonverbal harassment can be physical or visual in nature.

 1. Leering